klepas/fuckyouimaplatypus-site/index.md

 : $100 (whether you're camping or not)
-: Merchandise available for pre-order only on EventBrite: $30 shirt, $60 hoodie : If you require complimentary platypus party bus shuttle services, book your seat on EventBrite with your ticket : Ticket does not include $8 fee per day for vehicles (Pay via the campground's parking machines on the day)
+: Merchandise available for pre-order only on EventBrite: $30 shirt, $60 hoodie : If you require complimentary platypus party bus shuttle services, book your seat on EventBrite with your ticket : Ticket does not include $8 fee per day for vehicles (pay via the campground's parking machines on the day)

 Location
 : Bents Basin Campground (1 hour west of Sydney CBD)